arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 ### View datasource

-IResearch functionality is exposed through an ArangoDB view API because the IResearch view is merely an identity transformation applied onto documents stored in linked collections of the same ArangoDB database.
-In plain terms an IResearch view only allows filtering and sorting of documents located in collections of the same database.
+IResearch functionality is exposed through an ArangoDB view API because the ArangoSearch view is merely an identity transformation applied onto documents stored in linked collections of the same ArangoDB database.
+In plain terms an ArangoSearch view only allows filtering and sorting of documents located in collections of the same database.
 The matching documents themselves are returned as-is from their corresponding collections.

 ### Links to ArangoDB collections

-A concept of an ArangoDB collection 'link' is introduced to allow specifying which ArangoDB collections a given IResearch View should query for documents and how these documents should be queried.
+A concept of an ArangoDB collection 'link' is introduced to allow specifying which ArangoDB collections a given ArangoSearch View should query for documents and how these documents should be queried.

-An IResearch Link is a uni-directional connection from an ArangoDB collection to an IResearch view describing how data coming from the said collection should be made available in the given view.
-Each IResearch Link in an IResearch view is uniquely identified by the name of the ArangoDB collection it links to.
-An IResearch view may have zero or more links, each to a distinct ArangoDB collection.
-Similarly an ArangoDB collection may be referenced via links by zero or more distinct IResearch views.
-In plain terms any given IResearch view may be linked to any given ArangoDB collection of the same database with zero or at most one link.
-However, any IResearch view may be linked to multiple distinct ArangoDB collections and similarly any ArangoDB collection may be referenced by multiple IResearch views.
+An ArangoSearch Link is a uni-directional connection from an ArangoDB collection to an ArangoSearch view describing how data coming from the said collection should be made available in the given view.
+Each ArangoSearch Link in an ArangoSearch view is uniquely identified by the name of the ArangoDB collection it links to.
+An ArangoSearch view may have zero or more links, each to a distinct ArangoDB collection.
+Similarly an ArangoDB collection may be referenced via links by zero or more distinct ArangoSearch views.
+In plain terms any given ArangoSearch view may be linked to any given ArangoDB collection of the same database with zero or at most one link.
+However, any ArangoSearch view may be linked to multiple distinct ArangoDB collections and similarly any ArangoDB collection may be referenced by multiple ArangoSearch views.

-To configure an IResearch view for consideration of documents from a given ArangoDB collection a link definition must be added to the properties of the said IResearch view defining the link parameters as per the section [View definition/modification].
+To configure an ArangoSearch view for consideration of documents from a given ArangoDB collection a link definition must be added to the properties of the said ArangoSearch view defining the link parameters as per the section [View definition/modification].

 ### View definition/modification

-An IResearch view is configured via an object containing a set of view-specific configuration directives and a map of link-specific configuration directives.
+An ArangoSearch view is configured via an object containing a set of view-specific configuration directives and a map of link-specific configuration directives.

 During view creation the following directives apply:
 * id: \<optional\> the desired view identifier
 * name: \<required\> the view name
-* type: \<required\> the value "iresearch"
+* type: \<required\> the value "arangosearch"
 <br>any of the directives from the section [View properties (modifiable)]

 During view modification the following directives apply: